![]() |

 hall canteen, and she billeted service wives for weekends.
 So somehow we

-never seemed to go really short of food.
 During the lunch hour some of us would cycle to the British Restaurant in

 White Lion Road, Amersham, now the Amersham Common Village Hall.
 For